chriseagle/vercel-serverless-ts-scaffold/README.md

 Run `npm install` and `npm prepare` to setup the project.

 When commiting you will be prompted to build the app ready for deployment.
 Built files will be automatically added to the commit.

+### Running Locally

+Requires Vercel CLI globally installed,and `vercel dev` from root will provide a local dev server.